 How the Matching Engine Works

-PayStream’s matching engine can be viewed as a priority queue or a pseudo-order book for matching loans.
+Paystream’s matching engine can be viewed as a priority queue or a pseudo-order book for matching loans.
 However, unlike a traditional order book, users do not place bids or asks with specific interest rates.
 Instead, the protocol automatically determines a fair P2P interest rate (one that lies between the pool’s supply APY and borrow APY) and matches lenders to borrowers at that rate.
-This means lenders and borrowers don’t negotiate rates; any available lending liquidity will be paired with borrowing demand instantly at the optimized P2P rate.
+This means lenders and borrowers don’t negotiate rates; any available lending liquidity will be paired with borrowing demand instantly at the optimised P2P rate.

 Matching Algorithm